manugupta-or/homepage-v0/_pages/publications.md

 author_profile: true
 ---

-%layout: archive makes the pages with no links visible..
+#layout: archive makes the pages with no links visible..

 <h3>To be Submitted</h3>
 <li>U. Ayesta, Manu K. Gupta and I. M. Verloop, “A unifying computation of Whittle’s Index